 Step 3 – Install YARN from Yum Repository

-In this section, we will show you how to install the Yarn package from the Rocky Linux repository.
-By default, the Yarn package is not included in the Rocky Linux default repository, so you will need to add the Yarn repo to your system.
+By default, the Yarn package is not included in the Oracle Linux default repository, so you will need to add the Yarn repo to your system.

 curl -sL https://dl.yarnpkg.com/rpm/yarn.repo | tee /etc/yum.repos.d/yarn.repo

-Once the repository is created, install the Yarn package with the following command:
+Once the Yarn repo is created, install the Yarn package with the following command:

 dnf install yarn -y

-Once Yarn has been installed, verify the Yarn version with the following command:
+Once the Yarn has been installed, activate the Yarn environment variable using the following command: